Myung

-Myung, also spelled Myeong, Myong, or Myoung, is a Korean family name, a single-syllable Korean given name, and an element in some two-syllable Korean given names.
-Its meaning differs based on the hanja used to write it.
+Myung, also spelled Myeong, Myong, or Myoung, is a Korean family name and a Korean given name.

 Family name

-The surname Myeong is derived from the Chinese surname Ming, written with the hanja 明, meaning "bright" or "brilliance".
+The surname Myung is derived from the Chinese surname Ming, written with the hanja 明, meaning "bright" or "brilliance".
 The 2000 South Korean census estimated that 26,746 people had this family name.
 In a study by the National Institute of the Korean Language based on 2007 application data for South Korean passports, it was found that 62.1% of people with this surname spelled it in Latin letters as Myung in their passports.
 The Revised Romanisation spelling Myeong was in second place at 18.9%, while another 16.2% used the spelling Myoung.
 Rarer alternative spellings (the remaining 2.8%) included Myeoung.

 People with this family name include: